No public risk from CPL, assures Rowley

 Players will be tested before departing their respective jurisdictions and then again on arrival here, and will spend the first two weeks quarantined.

-CPL organisers said recently there had been close collaboration between their medical panel and the Trinidad and Tobago government and health authorities, in ensuring a safe bio-secure environment within which the tournament would take place.
+CPL organisers said recently there had been close collaboration between their medical panel and the Trinidad and Tobago Government and health authorities, to ensure the creation of a safe biosecure environment within which the tournament would take place.

 “The CPL have worked with the Trinidad & Tobago Ministry of Health and the CPL's own board of medical advisors to create protocols which minimise risk of transmission of the COVID-19 virus to the population of Trinidad and in amongst those who will be travelling to Trinidad & Tobago from overseas,” organisers said.